German court dismisses latest Qualcomm patent suit against Apple

 A German court on Tuesday dismissed Qualcomm's latest patent suit against Apple, calling the claims "unfounded."

-The case related to something called "bulk tension" or voltage in iPhones.
-The ruling from a regional court in Mannheim, translated from German, found Apple didn't infringe Qualcomm's patents because voltage in smartphones is not constant.
+The case is related to something called "bulk tension" or voltage in iPhones.
+The ruling from a regional court in Mannheim, translated from German, said Apple didn't infringe Qualcomm's patents because voltage in smartphones isn't constant.
 It dismissed the claim but said Qualcomm could appeal the ruling, something the company said it plans to do.

 Tuesday's Mannheim ruling deals a blow to Qualcomm, which has largely been successful in cases against Apple.
 Last month, a court in Munich found that Apple infringed Qualcomm's technology for power savings in smartphones and ruled that the iPhone maker must halt sales of the device in Germany.
 And earlier that month, a Chinese court ordered four of Apple's Chinese subsidiaries to stop importing or selling iPhones due to patent infringement.

-"Apple has a history of infringing our patents," he said in a statement.
+"Apple has a history of infringing our patents," he said.
 "The Mannheim court interpreted one aspect of our patent very narrowly, saying that because a voltage inside a part of an iPhone wasn't constant the patent wasn't infringed.
 We strongly disagree and will appeal."

 Patent battle